radareorg/radare2-book/binary_diffing.md

 # Binary Diffing

-This section is based on http://radare.today article "[binary diffing](http://radare.today/binary-diffing/)"
+This section is based on the http://radare.today article "[binary diffing](http://radare.today/binary-diffing/)"

 Without any parameters, `radiff2` by default shows what bytes are changed and their corresponding offsets: